integraloftheday/Pebble-Imessager/README.md

 1. [x] Create Documentation
 2. [x] Add Canned Responses
-3. [ ] Add Https for non-local connections.
-Problem [Apple Certificates](https://support.apple.com/en-us/HT210176)
+3. [x] Add https for non-local connections. ~~Problem [Apple Certificates](https://support.apple.com/en-us/HT210176)~~
 4. [ ] Create a web interface for `config.json`

 ## Updates

 * **7-25-20** : Created ability for Canned Responses.
 This depends on editing `config.json`  and changing the array `"responses"` within the `"quickReplyies"` object.
 This can be updated to any length of array responses and appear in such order inside the app.
 However for those who want direct acess to voice commands `"on"` in `config.json` when set to `"false"` removes all response.
 With the addition of these Canned Respones `"Current"` in settings was updated to display them and `Contact Fetch` was changed to `Data Fetch`
 * **7-26-20** : Allowed for the Canned Response menu to be fully customizable (allowing setting location of `voice` and `keyboard`.
 The `keyboard` allows for text input which uses [PebbleJS Keyboard](https://github.com/jor3l/pebblejs-keyboard) as the keyboard module.
+* **8-2-20** : Added https support using [openssl](https://www.openssl.org/) following this [IOS 13 SSL guide](https://jaanus.com/ios-13-certificates/).
+The installer now has an https option.
+This option creates the required self-signed certificates needed to encrypt an ip address.
+After the install is done the user now has to install `iMessager-ca.crt` as a trusted certificate to their iphone.
+This includeds enabling root acess.

 ## A Security Note

-In the current state all server requests are sent over http which is not encrypted.
-In the future it is planed to update this to https to ensure fully encrypted requests.
-In the meantime, it is recommended to only use this application over local networks or use a VPN to establish a secure connection to a local network.
+~~In the current state all server requests are sent over http which is not encrypted.~~ During install there is an https option which generates self-signed certificates to encrypt all message data.
+This is the recommended option when installing the software (even on local networks).
+However, please understand these certificates are self-signed and require the user to install a certificate on their iPhone.
+Please understand the risks of using self-signed certificates before port forwarding and allowing global acess.

 ## Server Installation